eemed/sanedit/docs/impl-notes.typ

 ])

 This document contains implementation details and notes.
-It should provide answers why certain design decisions were made.
+It should provide answers what was the thought process behind certain design decisions.

 = Project structure